 Another stunning Shakespearean portrait is Lady Macbeth, issued in 1975 as a limited edition of 750.
 She is 13” high and was priced at $850 at introduction.
 The edition was completed in 1982 at $1125.

 Lady Macbeth was so well received that not one but two Hall of Fame replica editions were later produced by the studio in the early 1990s.
 I have so far discovered a photo of only one of them; the question still pending is, which one is it?

 The first HOF edition, named Lady Macbeth II, was 11” tall and was a limited edition of 1000 for $1250 on the 1993 Cybis price list.
-This edition was either completed or closed before 1999.
+It is not known how many were actually made.

-If anyone has either of these HOF pieces and would like to share a photo or height information, please use the Contact Form on the About the Cybis Archive page; it would be greatly appreciated!
+If anyone has a Lady Macbeth in a color different from the two above and would like to share a photo or height information, please use the contact-form link below; it would be greatly appreciated!